 Vulnerable Children Society was started in 2010 by six women, all joined by a common love and sense of responsibility for children in Africa.
-Years later, VCS continues to be managed by a dynamic team of seven volunteers.
+Years later, VCS continues to be managed by a dynamic team of five volunteers.
 Our strengths as a working board are our diversity of skills, our passion, and our trust in each other.

 Please feel free to contact any of the directors, or simply email firstname.lastname@example.org if you have questions about our organization.